-Your name and title.
 There’s no mystery there.
 Naturally, you would put your name at the top of your document.
 I am a firm believer in also having a title – and that this title should always be the name of the job you are applying for.

-This lets the potential employer know right away that you are applying for this specific role, and that this resume will show how you are a relevant candidate for it.
+This lets the potential employer know right away that you are applying for this specific role, and that this resume will show how you are a relevant candidate for the job.
 Anything else can give the impression that you are applying for the wrong job or cause some other kind of confusion.

 Don’t use a work phone number.
 If you are currently employed, it can give a bad impression to new employers that you spend your time at work looking for other jobs.